-Enable concentration measurement using a field communicator
+Enable the concentration measurement application using a web browser

 The concentration measurement application must be enabled before you can perform any setup.
 If the concentration measurement application was enabled at the factory, you do not need to enable it now.